July 9, 2025, 10:45 am | Read time: 11 minutes

 Summit Joy and Descent Horror

 But then we actually made it, and we reached the flat, wide summit of Maglić, offering an incredible panoramic view in all directions.
 The view swept over the countless mountain peaks, mostly already in nearby Montenegro.
-Only now did my tension dissolve, as everyone had safely reached the proverbial highlight of the Sutjeska National Park.
+Only now did my tension ease, as everyone had safely reached the proverbial highlight of the Sutjeska National Park.
 We took a breather, inhaled deeply, and marveled before heading back down after nearly an hour close to the sky.
 We would spend the night at Trnovačko Lake in Montenegro, which shimmered like a blue diamond in the dramatic landscape from up here.

 A Primal Wilderness